v-sbradley/bacx-pr/topics/make-major-changes.md

 computer, and then make the updates in a branch.
 With this approach, you can update files in a markdown editor of your choice instead of a browser.

+1. Ensure you have completed steps in [Getting started](getting-started.md).

-1. Install [Git tools](https://gitforwindows.org/), accepting all the default values in the installation wizard.
+2. Install [Git tools](https://gitforwindows.org/), accepting all the default values in the installation wizard.

 2. There are multiple ways to clone a repo to your local computer: